afbase/slavecodes_org/content/blog/2024-02-26-dc-slave-code.md

 ## What's Next for SlaveCodes.org

 - I intend to translate this slave code to Portuguese, Spanish, and French.
-- I will start working on transcribing the 1684 Code Noir, 1784 Codigo Negro Carolino, and the D.C.
+- I will begin work transcribing the 1684 Code Noir, 1784 Codigo Negro Carolino, and the D.C.
 Slave Code of 1848.
 - I'll see about getting a logo made!

+If you would like to contribute to this project, check out how you can [contribute here](/contributing/).

+Recently I have come across another slave legislation transcribing project, [Laws of Enslavement and Freedom in the Anglo-Atlantic World](https://slaveryandfreedomlaws.lib.unb.ca/).
+It is a great resource and has focus on British Trans-Atlantic Slave Legislation.

 ## References